 However, the departure of Ronaldo at the end of the 2017-18 season and the team's subsequent decline in fortunes has seemingly forced a change of tack.

-Hazard, despite his modest protestations to the contrary, is the latest Galactico, arriving as he does as one of the world's best players with a €100m price tag around his neck.
+Hazard, despite his modest protestations to the contrary, was the latest Galactico, arriving as he did as one of the world's best players with a €100m price tag around his neck.